pretix/pretix-docs/docs/tutorial/organizer-account.md

 # Organizer account

-An organizer account represents an entity that is running events, for example a company, an institution, or yourself.
+An organizer account represents an entity that is running events, for example a company, an institution, or a person.
-You have already created an organizer account when you created your personal account—or, if you were invited to pretix by a member of your team, then accepting that invitation has already given you (partial) access to an organizer account.
+We just created an organizer account when we created your personal account.
+It is also possible to gain (partial) access to an organizer account by being invited to pretix by a team member and accepting that invitation.

-This section of the tutorial tells you how to customize your organizer account and add necessary information to it.
+In this section of the tutorial, we will customize our organizer account and add necessary information to it.
-It will tell you how to:
+This entails:

- - navigate to the organizer account settings
+ - navigating to the organizer account settings
- - add contact information on the "general" tab
+ - adding contact information on the "general" tab
- - choose language and localization options on the "localization" tab
+ - choosing language and localization options on the "localization" tab
- - customize your organizer page on the "organizer page" and "shop design" tabs
+ - customizing your organizer page on the "organizer page" and "shop design" tabs
- - enable customer accounts for certain features on the "customer accounts" tab
+ - enabling customer accounts for certain features on the "customer accounts" tab
- - set up cookie/privacy information on the "privacy" tab
+ - setting up cookie/privacy information on the "privacy" tab
- - get your pretix account activated by providing necessary information in the "billing settings"
+ - getting our pretix account activated by providing necessary information in the "billing settings"

-This includes all the necessary steps for getting your organizer account up and running so that you can use it to host events using pretix.
+Those are the necessary steps for getting our organizer account up and running so that we can use it to host events using pretix.
-It also includes a few optional steps that will save you some work in the long run.
+It also includes a few optional steps that will save us some work in the long run.
-For instance, organizer-level language and design settings will be used as the default for any events you create in the future.
+For instance, organizer-level language and design settings will be used as the default for any events we are going to create in the future.
-You can always come back to the organizer account settings later and adapt them, should your needs change.
+We can always come back to the organizer account settings later and adapt them, should our needs change.

 ## Navigating to the organizer account settings